ImaanBontle/SDV-immersive-weathers/README.md

 **The first mod in the series, [Climate Control](#about-climate-control), has just been released (did someone say 'Snow in Fall'?).
 Stay tuned for more news!**

-This project also follows a modular design, so you can pick-and-choose which mods to use.
+This project follows a modular design, so you can pick-and-choose which mods to use.

 Read below for a summary of each mod.